Who Is Protecting Carpenter Park?

 As part of their deliberations, however, the DOC "protection interests" noted that certain management steps, plus some other minor modifications in The Rail's layout, would minimize threats to the park.
 They endorsed the wisdom of increasing security patrols (to keep down firewood thefts, for example), a chain link fence to stem unauthorized access by both people and animals, plant screenings (to reduce noise and light impacts), and a buffer zone of 100 feet between the park and The Rail.

 Several of these steps would require Sapp's consent.
 The DOC group suggested removing the proposed high-density cluster housing to a more remote part of the project.
-It also suggested construction of a 100-foot buffer zone, and possibly relocating the access road that runs along the park border, or building a park on the housing site to provide residents with a recreational alternative to Carpenter Park.
+It also suggested possibly relocating the access road that runs along the park border, or building a neighborhood recreational park on the housing site to provide residents with an alternative to Carpenter Park.
 All have the disadvantage of costing money.
 Sapp reportedly has expressed polite interest in such modifications but has made no commitments.

 The only alternative to relying on the charity of the developer is the Springfield Park District itself.
 Under the terms of the nature preserve dedication signed in 1979, management of the preserve remains in the hands of the SPD, subject to stipulations set forth by DOC in a master plan for the preserve.
 There is a sizable faction among local cross-country skiers, canoeists, birders, and hikers that the SPD is not ideally equipped for the role of babysitter.
 Most other preserves in Illinois are managed by the Department of Conservation, or by a local forest district or conservation district, rather than by an urban park district.
 An urban district's mandates, if not exactly incompatible with nature preservation, often are uncomfortable with it.
 As is the case in most cities, there are more golfers than bird watchers on the SPD board.

-However, it is precisely the point of nature preserve dedication that taxpayers do not have every right to use park space.
+However, it is precisely the point of nature preserve dedication that taxpayers do not have every right to use park space, or rather do not have the right to use every park space every way.
 The DOC guidelines state, in Section 5.01, "The principal visitor activity . . . . shall be walking and observing."
 Picnicking, camping, sports, plant gathering, and dog walking are specifically excluded.
 Some provision for such activities have been made inside the park but outside the actual preserve area, but it is unclear how scrupulously the public will abide this distinction.

 The state guidelines say very clearly, "Use of preserves shall be allowed only to such extent and in such manner as will not impair natural conditions."
 To guarantee this, it empowers the SPD to limit the number of visitors, their access to the park, the hours they may enter, and where they may go when they are in it.
 Heretofore providing security has been relatively easy because of the park's remoteness from nearby urban areas.
 But The Rail may be expected to increase security problems enormously.
 The SPD no longer has a full-time custodian in the park, because of budget cuts, and park district police visit the place on patrol only two or three times a day.